ncatlab/nlab-content/pages/5/1/7/4/4715/content.md

   c : \partial \to S
 $$

-from the boundary graph functor to the forgetful functor -- called the **collaps map**, whose components morphism on a fat graph $\Gamma$ sends on vertices
+from the boundary graph functor to the forgetful functor -- called the **collapse map**, whose components morphism on a fat graph $\Gamma$ sends on vertices

 $$
   v_h \mapsto s(h)